Pattern recognition techniques for Boson Sampling validation: Discussion

+While our work shows that machine learning can be used to provide evidence that a boson sampler is faulty, it does not provide a definitive test.
+Furthermore, even if a boson sampler passes such tests it need not also be a valid boson sampler.
+This means that while machine learning is a valuable tool to help build confidence in boson samplers, it does not solve the validation problem in and of itself.
+Finding ways to clearly state the assumptions under which such machine learning approaches validate a boson sampler, and the a posteriori probability with which it is found to be valid, remains an open problem.

 Finally, although our work is focused on validation of Boson samplers, it is important to note that the lessons learned from this task are more generally applicable.
-Unsupervised methods, such as clustering, can be used to find patterns in high-dimensional data that allow simple classifiers to learn facts about complex quantum systems that humans can easily miss.
+Unsupervised methods, such as clustering, can be used to find patterns in high-dimensional data that allow simple algorithms to learn facts about complex quantum systems that humans can easily miss.
+As a simple example, we showed that the centroids' positions are correlated to the modes where the single-particle probability is higher on average.
 By continuing to incorporate ideas from computer vision into our verification and validation toolbox we may not only develop the toolbox necessary to provide a convincing counterexample to the extended Church-Turing thesis, but also provide the means to debug the first generation of fault tolerant quantum computers.